PeterBunBun/JL/README.md

 3. `setFullText()`: A method to set the original text
 4. `appendElement()`: A method to append newly defined element into the list.
 Take **O(lgN)** time for each increment.
 5. `popFrontElement()`: A method to get the element in the front of the original string (fullText).
 The structure I used in the class is a min-heap so this method will pop the element one after another in accending order, ordered by starting index.
+Takes **O(lgN)** time for each operation

 **b.
 Element Class**